 Most of your work involves meeting with clients in their homes or with providers.
 This necessitates considerable driving time, sometimes in adverse weather conditions.
 While present in the office, your time is spent a comfortable office environment with flexible working options available.

 On a rotating schedule, you will be required to provide child protection services for your designated area, after regular business hours.
 This will include working on weekends and reporting to the provincial after-hours response team.
 You may be required to work beyond regular business hours on short notice.

 Your personal resiliency is essential to meet the physical and emotional demands of this position.
 You will be immersed in high stress and crisis situations.
 You must be able to work under pressure and be personally and professionally committed to working with culturally diverse individuals in a respectful, inclusive, and racism-free manner.

 We invest in your career development and progression.
 You may be eligible for reimbursement of your registration fees to the NS College of Social Workers.

 You must have a valid drivers licence and the ability to travel to various work site locations.
 Travel expenses will be covered in accordance with the collective agreement, policies, and procedures.

 This is a Term opportunity with an anticipated end date of October 10, 2022.
 The appointment status (‘term’, ‘temporary’ or ‘casual’) is dependent on the start date of the successful candidate.

 What We Offer

-Career Development where you have access to career guidance, tools, resources, and ongoing training for every stage of your career.
+Career Possibilities; you will have access to multiple career paths, career guidance, and ongoing training for every stage of your career.